openbmc/openbmc/upstream-layers/yocto-docs/documentation/ref-manual/faq.rst

-The Yocto Project also includes a ``meta-poky/conf/templates/default/site.conf.sample`` file that shows how to configure CVS and Git proxy servers if needed.
+The Yocto Project also includes a ``meta-poky/conf/templates/default/site.conf.sample`` file that shows how to configure a Git proxy server if needed.

 .. note::